 LET’S THANK THE RICH FOR ALWAYS PAYING MORE

-As the economy continues to recover, it’s likely that the top 1% of income earners will likely pay an even higher percentage share of overall income taxes than their share of income justifies.
+As the economy continues to recover in 2015, it’s likely that the top 1% of income earners will likely pay an even higher percentage share of overall income taxes than their share of income justifies.
 If things were fair, the top 1% would only have to pay 20% of total income taxes since 20% is their share of total income.
 Alas, the rich pay almost double what they owe.

 On the flip side, the bottom 50% who earn 12.75% of total earnings only pay 2.7% in total taxes.
 But, as we learned above most of the bottom 50% are elderly or poor.
 Just how protesters wrongly group together the top 1% who make over $380,000 with the ultra rich who make millions of dollars a year, zealots are also grouping together those earning ~$30,000 a year with the most destitute!